Working with Query Notifications

 This statement immediately returns an empty result set if the queue is empty; otherwise it returns all queue notifications.

 If SSPROP_QP_NOTIFICATION_MSGTEXT and SSPROP_QP_NOTIFICATION_OPTIONS are non-NULL and non-empty, the query notifications TDS header containing the three properties defined above are sent to the server with each execution of the command.
 If either of them is null (or empty), the header is not sent and DB_E_ERRORSOCCURRED is raised, (or DB_S_ERRORSOCCURRED if the properties are both marked as optional), and the status value is set to DBPROPSTATUS_BADVALUE.
 The validation occurs on Execute/Prepare.
-Similarly, DB_S_ERRORSOCCURED is raised when the query notification properties are set for connections to SQL Server versions prior to SQL Server 2005.
+Similarly, DB_S_ERRORSOCCURED is raised when the query notification properties are set for connections to SQL Server versions before SQL Server 2005 (9.x).
 The status value in this case is DBPROPSTATUS_NOTSUPPORTED.

 Initiating a subscription does not guarantee that subsequent messages will be successfully delivered.
 In addition, no check is made as to the validity of the service name specified.